 Meaning

 In the quote “Food prices are often kept artificially high.
 The result is that the Millennium Development Goals set out by the United Nations at the start of the new millennium are not being reached.
 Fine words have not yet been turned into deeds.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that adaptability helps us grow.
+It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.

 Theme